I NEVER KNEW ABOUT

 sulking, offended, bitter, indignant, exasperated, incensed, pissed, outraged, hostile, spiteful, vengeful, resenting, wrathful, raging, furious, ferocious & livid.

 • Bitterness combines long-held unresolved (E) anger + (T) obsessions + CDs, therefore it’s both emotional & mental

 a.
-Avoidance: by distancing from a person or group, we don’t get rounded / balanced info about them, which – if we had – might well change our perspective and emotions
+Avoidance: by distancing from a person or group, we don’t get rounded / balanced info about them, which – if we had – might likely change our perspective and emotions

 b.
-Intense Anger, contempt, disgust: this is the quick-conditioned limbic responses (E), which the cortex (T) doesn’t have time to check for accuracy
+Intense Anger, contempt, disgust, the quick-conditioned limbic responses (E), which the cortex (T) doesn’t have time to check for accuracy

 c.
 Intense Beliefs (negative, judgmental), hardened & rigid, which ramp up emotional intensity – used to justify denouncing, degrading or destroying the hated person or thing

 • Temper is the broad term for expressing anger AND a state of mind.
 Dictionary def: Habit of mind & Heat of passion, especially in the form of irritability, impatience, outbursts….

 However, when our judgment (T – the mental component) becomes clouded or distorted, the feeling (E) takes over & dictates our actions (As), called ‘loosing one’s temper’ – seen in various forms of acting out, such as :

 — breaking things, punching walls, verbal attacks, yelling….
 OR

 — neglect, ‘forgetting’, the silent treatment, withdrawal….

 Plutchik’s ‘Wheel of Emotions‘ shows ANGER & FEAR as opposites.
 SO:

 🥶 When someone is constantly fearful, full of anxiety, only seeing thru victim lenses, they are suppressing a great deal of anger

 😡 Conversely, people who are mainly bitter, react too easily with anger & are generally ready to fight (even indirectly) – are suppressing mountains of fear, sadness & disappointment.

 • Being stuck at either extreme is very harmful – to the individual, to their family & to the world at large.
-A tremendous amount of energy gets used to suppress mountains of “unacceptable” emotion, while some deep part of us knows we’re not completely honest with ourselves.
+A tremendous amount of energy gets used to suppress those mountains of “unacceptable” emotion, while some deep part of us knows we’re not completely honest.